What if you’re doing all the right things when it comes to weight loss, but you’re still struggling?

 Eating the right fats for your thyroid is KEY!
 Your thyroid thrives with adding in saturated fat and using less polyunsaturated fats like vegetable oils.
 So instead of corn oil or soybean oil, use coconut oil, MCT oil and butter.
 Olive oil is a good fat for the thyroid too due to the many antioxidants that come from quality olive oil.

 So make sure you’re eating enough healthy fat, protein, and carbs at your meals.
 Play around with adding a bit more or less coconut oil or healthy protein at meals and see if weight loss starts happening.
 Everyone needs different amounts of nutrients to get to their goal weight.

 Another way to help boost your metabolism and keep your thyroid healthy is to cut down or eliminate refined flour from your diet.
-Refined flour breaks down into a type of sugar that makes your thyroid have to work even harder to keep your blood sugar balanced.
+Refined flour makes your thyroid have to work even harder to keep your blood sugar balanced.

 Instead of eating the muffin made with refined wheat flour, have a muffin made with almond meal.

 There are several other hormones that affect how much you weigh.
 These include cortisol, adrenaline, insulin, sex hormones like estrogen and progesterone, leptin and glucagon; to name a few.